tlab-wide/V2X_E2E_Simulator/README.md

-See the official documentation (https://tlab-wide.github.io/AutowareV2X/)
+See the official documentation of AutowareV2x(https://tlab-wide.github.io/AutowareV2X/)